 OIX achieves its Vision, Mission and Objectives through the collaboration of organisations in highly focused, short-term projects and the reporting of findings in white papers.
 Key findings of OIX projects are published as project white papers, and are freely accessible to all, without obligation, on the OIX website.

 OIX projects are member led and can accelerate a dynamic market of open standards based services.
 Public and private sector organisations alike benefit from collaborative development of the open standards.
-The OIX Project and White Paper policy ensures services are developed in a fair and transparent manner.
-OIX UK focuses on the needs of the user.
+The OIX Project and White Paper policy (contained within the OIX Policy Handbook) ensures services are developed in a fair and transparent manner.
+OIX focuses on the needs of the user.